-- 1 Before beginning the lesson, do the steps in Preparing for the lessons on page 11. - Open the scene named hairStart.ma that is located within the GettingStarted/Hair directory of your Maya project.
+- 1 Before beginning the lesson, do the steps in "Preparing for the lessons" on page 19. - 2 Open the scene named hairStart.mb that is located within the GettingStartedLesssonData/Hair/scenes directory.
+The GettingStartedLessonData directory is located in the same directory as your Maya software application.

 This scene provides a NURBS head model, named Marion, and the scalp surface for creating the hair.
 Part of the model has been templated to make picking the scalp easier.